mosbiuschip/chipathon2025/gf180mcuD_technology_info/devices.md

 # Devices in gf180mcuD

-> ⚠️ <br>
+## MOSFET Device Table with SPICE Model Names

 > ⚠️ Warning: this was partly generated using an LLM.
 Double check the information before using or relying on it. <br>
-> ⚠️

-## MOSFET Device Table with SPICE Model Names

 - Here is a list of MOS devices available in **gf180mcuD**
 - Schematic label is referring to `/foss/pdks/gf180mcuD/libs.tech/xschem/tests/0_top.sch`